rpede/MobileProgramming24/_backend_as_a_service/chat1.md

 Therefor when using `context` after awaiting on a future, you should always check if the element is still part of the widget tree.
 This is done by checking the value of `mounted`.

+# Try it out

+Fire up the app to verify that everything works.

+You can run multiple instances to simulate two persons talking to each other.
+Or you can login with one user, write a message, then logout, register another user an view the message.